Conveniently Build a Simple GIS Application Platform

 <script type="text/javascript">

-var map, url = "http://192.168.56.1:8195/portalproxy/iserver/services/map_jingjin_r0oohttps://www.supermapol.com/proxy/iserver/services/map_jingjin_nv35yfs1/rest/maps/Jingjin area map"; Here is the address of the REST map service you called.
+var map, url = "http://192.168.56.1:8195/portalproxy/iserver/services/map_jingjin_r0oohttps://www.supermapol.com/proxy/iserver/services/map_jingjin_nv35yfs1/rest/maps/Jingjin area map"; Here is the address of the REST map service you used.

 map = new ol.Map({